 - Slice apples and dip into a small amount of peanut butter or almond butter.

-- Add chopped apples & cinnamon to oatmeal.
+- Add chopped apples and cinnamon to oatmeal.

 - Sauté chopped apples in water until softened and mix with sweet spices like cinnamon & nutmeg.